3 Excellent Examples of Experiential Marketing

-Some experiential marketing efforts can be event-based, which may cause some to think of it as event marketing, but it’s bigger than that.
-It can be applied to, or at, events like concerts, festivals and trade shows, but experiential marketing is most effective when it is applied in an integrated approach.
+Some experiential marketing efforts are event-based.
+Being based on an event may cause some to think of it as event marketing, but it’s bigger than that.
+You can apply event-based marketing to, or at, events like concerts, festivals and trade shows.
+But experiential marketing is most effective when you apply it to an integrated approach.

 The EventTrack Consumer Survey found that 65 percent of brands using experiential marketing said it positively correlated to sales.
 Translation: experiencing a brand often leads to buying its products or services.

 The agency collaborates with artists, visionaries and brands to create 29 interactive rooms that guests pay to experience.
-Rooms have included lifesize snowglobes, foam pits, responsive light displays and so much more for adults to see, touch, feel and in every way experience.
+Rooms have included lifesize snowglobes, foam pits, responsive light displays and so much more.
 It is an Instagram bonanza, with participants posting their experiences all over social media, further broadening the reach of the event for brands that are part of it.

 The brands who capitalize the most are memorable and on-message.
 They remain relevant to the people experiencing them while also communicating who they are and what they do.